How much water do you use per day?

 Converted, however, a minute shorter shower already yields about 8 cents.
 That doesn’t seem like much, but if an entire family of five people does this for a whole year, it still adds up to more than 140 euros per year.
 If everyone takes a shower for a maximum of five minutes instead of an average of nine minutes, you will earn more than 500 euros per year as a family.

-In 2022 we saw that many families manage to save an average of 20 to 25% gas savings.
-This is mainly due to the thermostat that is one degree lower, because hot water normally accounts for about 20% of the gas bill according to Milieu Centraal.
+In 2022 we have seen that many families manage to save an average of 20 to 25% on gas.
+This is mainly due to the thermostat being set a degree lower, because hot water normally accounts for about 20% of the gas bill according to Milieu Centraal.

-It is a trend among young people to take a cold shower, that is also possible.
-Or wash at a sink.
+It is a trend among young people to take cold showers, that is also a option.
+Or to wash at a sink.

 Is saving water necessary?